We may earn income from links in this post. Please read this Disclosure for details.

 Then you can reflect on the experiences you’ve just shared at the clifftop Sacred Space, a tribute to Bahamian culture.

-If you prefer a dip to a total immersion (or you’ve just disembarked from a cruise ship and have limited time) take a stroll through history at Parliament Square in downtown Nassau.
+If you prefer a dip to a total immersion (or you’ve just disembarked from a cruise ship and have limited time) take a historical walking tour through Parliament Square in downtown Nassau.

 In addition to several gems of colonial architecture, you can’t miss the bubble gum pink neo-colonial buildings that comprise the seat of government.
 Check out the House of Assembly, the Senate and the Courthouse then chill in the shade of towering royal palms in the nearby park.